Verify:CI Platform Group

 Mission

-• Ensure that GitLab Continuous Integration is scalable, performant and reliable, by improving the resiliency of our product, as well as future proofing the CI platform as we grow.
+• Ensure that GitLab Continuous Integration is scalable, performant and reliable by improving product resiliency and future-proofing the CI platform as we grow.

 Team Members